The last two weeks were really unforgettable in more ways than one, what with one scam a day burning the pockets of hapless investors.

 The build-up to the Coal India IPO’s opening Monday was huge as was its size, at Rs 15,500 crore size, which made it the single largest IPO in India ever.
 The response is likely to be humongous, with an investor-friendly price band and retail discounts.

+The flip side, however, is that it is that policymakers are getting nervous of the relentless flow of foreign capital.
 Last week saw even Singapore putting restrictions on foreign capital, thereby joining the bandwagon of countries, ranging from Brazil to Thailand, that are shunning foreign money.
 India seems to be the odd man out, considering we liberalized the rules for foreign capital inflows in to debt markets just a while back.

 The Nifty and the Sensex created new highs, touching values not seen since January 2008 when the Great Indian Bubble burst.
 Interestingly, both the major indices closed in the red (week on week) for two consecutive weeks.
 This has not happened since end-April to early-May 2010.